mashingan/notes-asmtutor/readme.md

 22. Lesson 22: Creating a file.
 23. Lesson 23: Writing a file.
 24. Lesson 24: Opening a file.
 25. Lesson 25: Reading a file.
+Win64 version already available in lesson 24.
 26. Lesson 26: Closing a file.
 27. Lesson 27: Seeking a file.
 Make sure we have the writing permission when opening the file.
 28. Lesson 28: Deleting a file.